emilscarlet/clojure-mcp/README.md

 These tools are designed to work with the latest LLM models.
 For the best experience with sexp editing and Clojure-specific tooling, we recommend:

-- **Anthropic Claude 3.7** and **Claude 4 (sonnet or opus)** (especially **Claude 4** for best results)
+- **Anthropic Claude 3.7** and **Claude 4.1 (sonnet or opus)** (especially **Claude 4.1** for best results)
 - **Gemini 2.5**
-- **OpenAI o4-mini** or **o3**
+- **OpenAI o4-mini** or **o3** or **chat-gpt-5**

-I highly recommend **Claude 4** if you want to see long autonomous agentic action chains.
+I highly recommend **Claude 4.1** if you want to see long autonomous agentic action chains.

-The pattern-based structural editing tools require high model performance, so using one of these recommended models will significantly improve your experience.
+ClojureMCP's structural editing tools require high model performance, so using one of these recommended models will significantly improve your experience.

-I personally use Claude 4 Opus for almost everything, and I'm subscribed to Anthropic's $100US/month 5x Max plan.
+I personally use Claude 4.1 Opus/Sonnet for almost everything, and I'm subscribed to Anthropic's $100US/month 5x Max plan.
+The value I get out of it is far more than what I'm paying.

-## Cohesive Clojure Toolbox

-### Why These Tools Work as a Complete System

-The Clojure MCP tools are intentionally designed as a **cohesive "action space"** for Clojure development, rather than a collection of independent utilities.
-This design approach offers several key
-advantages:

-#### Enhanced Clojure Integration
-- **Smart file editing** with automatic parenthesis balancing, linting, and formatting
-- **Structure-aware operations** that understand Clojure syntax and semantics
-- **REPL-integrated development** with stateful namespace management

-#### Stateful File Tracking
-The tools maintain state about file read/write operations to ensure safety.
-- Tracks when files were last read vs. modified externally
-- Prevents editing conflicts by validating file state before modifications

-#### Optimized Tool Interactions
-When tools work together as a system, they can:
-- Share context and state for more intelligent behavior
-- Provide consistent interfaces and error handling
-- Optimize the overall development workflow

 ### Using with Claude Code and Other Code Assistants

+ClojureMCP can be used with alomst and LLM cleint like Claude Desktop, Claude Code and many many more.

+I use ClojureMCP with Claude Desktop because I can read the tool outputs more clearly, which helps me understand how well the tools are performing and if they are working well together to an LLM to behave as an effective Clojure coding assistant.

+I also use ClojureMCP with Claude Code and works great but I make sure to turn off many of the Claude Code tools that duplicate the functionality of the ClojureMCP tools.

 While you *can* use these tools alongside Claude Code and other code assistants with their own tooling, I recommend **trying the Clojure MCP tools independently first** to experience their full capabilities.
-Here's why:

-**Potential Conflicts:**
-- Other file_edit tools track file read/write state independently, which can cause confusion
-- Overlapping tool functionality may lead to inconsistent behavior
-- Mixed toolsets can dilute the optimized workflow experience

-**Getting the Full Benefits:**
-- Experience the curated Clojure development workflow as intended
-- Understand how the tools complement each other
-- Develop familiarity with the curated approach before mixing systems

 Once you're comfortable with the Clojure MCP toolset, you can make informed decisions about whether to use it exclusively or integrate it with other code assistants and development tools based on your specific workflow needs.

 ## Help and Community Resources